Horsethief Butte

 - Permits: Nope

-A springtime hike that is sure to get your boots muddy, Hood River Mountain is a moderately challenging loop near Hood River, Oregon.
+A springtime hike that’s sure to get your boots muddy, Hood River Mountain is a moderately challenging loop near Hood River, Oregon.

 The trek through soggy soil is well worthwhile for the consistent presence of wildflowers that begin to show themselves in early April.
 A peaceful trail with a few small streams to navigate, so a good pair of boots is preferred during the wetter months.